So we had a drive-by caller called in Mr. Sterdley.

 Perry, I know you're still out there.

-If you want to know why all that happened, the Democrat Party behaving under the auspices of liberalism, led by Jimmy Carter, the first fool to get involved.
+If you want to know why all that happened, the Democrat Party behaving under the auspices of liberalism.

 Bill Clinton saw a great idea and tried to expand on it, got Janet Reno threatening the banks.

-And it was people in the regulatory agencies that you seem to love here during the Bush administration that were trying to get accountability into this and to shut it down, and it was democrats led by Barney Frank of liberalism, which was doing everything they can to intimidate these regulators to shut up and go the hell away.
+And it was people in the regulatory agencies that you seem to love here during the Bush administration that were trying to get accountability into this and to shut it down.

 This one's owned from beginning to end by the Democrat Party.

-But this was a bailout, and what do you think quantitative easing is, buddy?
+And what do you think quantitative easing is, buddy?

-That is more of your liberal democrat banking buddies being given money printed by the Federal Reserve so that they can enjoy profits through the roof in the stock market.
+That is more of your liberal Democrat banking buddies being given money printed by the Federal Reserve so that they can enjoy profits through the roof in the stock market.

 Everything you're supposed to hate is propping up Wall Street at the expense of Main Street.